By Josiah Oluwole

 It took President Muhammadu Buhari six months in 2015 to put together a ministerial team for his first administration.
 In spite of the long delay, Buhari would later confirm the allegation by his wife, Aisha, that his government was hijacked when he stated at a reception for the new leadership of the National Assembly on July 19 that his first ministers were foisted on him by his party.

 He said he had to get to know them by meeting with them two or three times in a month for three and a half years.
 Buhari had a second chance to act faster, but he did not change his style.
+He was reelected in February 2019, but it took him several months to put together his team.

 While addressing the leadership of the legislature, the president promised he would appoint only those he knew “This time around, I’m going to be quite me in the sense that I will pick people I personally know.”
 Many took his statement for a hint that a good number of his ministers in the last administration would return.
 14 of them eventually returned.